REFFIX-BR/LiaCore/replit.md

 - **Media Handling**: Supervisors can download WhatsApp images and PDFs, with inline PDF viewing capabilities.
 - **Security & Compliance**: Implements LGPD/GDPR-compliant logging, protected debug endpoints, and structured error handling.
 - **Failure Detection**: Enhanced massive failure detection supports city-wide outages in addition to neighborhood-specific incidents.
+- **Massive Failure Resolution**: When a massive failure is resolved, the system automatically notifies all affected customers via WhatsApp in background (using `setImmediate()`).
+The HTTP response returns immediately to prevent UI freezing, while notifications are sent asynchronously.
+Includes loading state on resolve button and clear messaging about automatic customer notification.

 ## External Dependencies